aws-solutions/mlops-workload-orchestrator/README.md

 deployment on an [Amazon SageMaker](https://aws.amazon.com/sagemaker/) endpoint.

 You can use batch and real-time data inferences to configure the pipeline for your business context.
-You can also provision multiple data quality and model quality Monitor pipelines to periodically monitor the quality of deployed
-Amazon SageMaker ML models.
+You can also provision multiple data quality, model quality, model bias, and model explainability Monitor pipelines to periodically monitor the quality of deployed Amazon SageMaker ML models.
 This solution increases your team’s agility and efficiency by allowing them to repeat successful processes at scale.

 #### Benefits